Part 2 Fellowship Written Component

 Examination Venue (Prometric computer-based testing centres)

 From July 2019, the Part 2 FRCOphth Written examination will be taken at Prometric computer testing centres, which are available all across the globe.
+Please see the below link for the list of worldwide Prometric Testing Centres:

 Both Paper 1 and Paper 2 will take place on the same day with a one-hour lunch break in-between.